victoriacheng15/100daysofcode/log.md

 ## Day 14

-done lessons 1 to 4 (variables, contiditonals, function and scope)!
-Get that spaced reptition and recall in!
+done with lessons 1 to 4 (variables, conditionals, function and scope)!
+Get that spaced repetition and recall in!

 [Intro to JavaSript on codeademy](https://www.codecademy.com/learn/introduction-to-javascript)